 GRASP (Grief Recovery After a Substance Passing) was created to offer understanding, compassion, and support for those who have lost someone they love through addiction and overdose.
 GRASP offers support, direction and a helping hand via the GRASP Facebook group, and through local chapter groups.

-GRASP Los Altos Chapter Support Group
+GRASP San Jose Chapter Support Group

 (Back to contents)